-So you’ve got a decent-looking website and you’ve optimized your site for SEO, but you’ve yet to pay any attention to your listings themselves – that’s not going to help you take bookings!
+So you’ve got a great website and you’ve optimized your site for SEO, but you’ve yet to pay any attention to your listings themselves – that’s not going to help you take bookings!
 Writing a simple sentence about your listing is no longer sufficient for the guest who values creativity over commodities, and personality over price.

 With the nature of instant booking, and increasingly less guest/host interaction before the deal is sealed, a good listing description is still essential.
 There are many resources to help you write your listing descriptions, but don’t fret too much if you’re not up to the job.
 There are plenty of people or companies out there you can hire to write for you.

 What exactly are you selling here?
 Your property?
 Then show it off!
 Photos are one of the most powerful factors which can help to increase your bookings.
-Most guests aren’t going to see your home before deciding to book, so the images you display on your website must speak volumes – and be accurate for that matter!
+Most guests aren’t going to visit your home before deciding to book, so the images you display on your website must speak volumes – and be accurate for that matter!

 Your entire business foundation rests heavily on this cornerstone.
 Doubling, tripling or even quadrupling the number of bookings you take is only going to be possible with an effective listing that has optimal vacation rental photography.

 How often do you search for recommendations online before you go out to a restaurant?
 Or watch a movie?
 Or even download an app?
 Without any reviews, it’s going to take forever for your bookings to surge.

 Online reviews are everything in our internet-fueled lives, so if you don’t have any on your site, no one is going to give you the time of day or even consider booking your vacation rental.